Finding the Websites

 You can access the web sites for your local TV stations through the main station’s web page (for example, www.foxnews.com).
 If this does not work, you can attempt to do a search from an Internet search engine such as google or yahoo.
 If you don’t have access to the Internet, you can record the forecasts directly from the television or newspaper.

 Collecting the High Temperature forecasts

-On Monday, you will collect the high temperature forecast for Tuesday, Wednesday, Thursday and Friday.
-On Tuesday, you’ll collect forecasts for Wednesday, Thursday, Friday and Saturday.
-[See the table on the Process page for further details.]
-You’ll do this on Monday through Friday of the first two weeks, collecting forecasts for Tuesday – Saturday.
+On Monday, you should collect the high temperature forecast for Tuesday.
+On Tuesday, collect the high temperature forecast for Wednesday, and so on (you get the idea).
+You’ll do this Monday – Friday, collecting forecasts for Tuesday – Saturday.

 Newspapers and television stations often present their forecasts in the form of a picture showing high and low temperatures for the next several days:

 Some stations may substitute “tomorrow” with the day of the week.